thanhleorg/conference_tracker/README.md

 # Contributes
 - You can contribute to this project by checking, adding, and fixing data in **`public/data/conferences.yaml`** file.
   - There are many examples in the file, so you can use them as a reference.
+- To contribute, simply clone the repo and make your changes (and test them), commit to your repo, then make a pull request.